 You Don’t Take Politicians And Presidents Too Seriously

-For centuries, the Czech people lived under the oppressive rule of the Habsburg monarchy and, later, the communist regime.
-This cultivated a healthy disrespect for authority and a tendency to rebel against those in power.
-Even today, Czechs love to complain about their politicians and government over beers with friends.
+For the longest time, the Czech people were stuck under the thumb of the Habsburg monarchy and then the communist regime.
+That kind of oppressive rule really cultivated a healthy disrespect for authority and a tendency to rebel against those in power.
+Even today, Czechs love nothing more than complaining about their politicians and government over beers with their friends.

-Rather than taking leaders and institutions too seriously, Czechs prefer to puncture pomposity.
-They enjoy mocking politicians through political cartoons, satire, and jokes that poke fun at the system.
-Their national hero, Václav Havel, was a playwright and dissident who used humor and the absurdity of the communist regime as a weapon.
+Rather than taking leaders and institutions too seriously, Czechs prefer to puncture that pomposity.
+They get a real kick out of mocking politicians through political cartoons, satire, and jokes that poke fun at the whole system.
+Their national hero, Václav Havel, was a playwright and dissident who used humor and the absurdity of the communist regime as a weapon against it.

 You Are An Atheist Yet You Believe In “Something More”